the0neWhoKnocks/prototype.icon-management/README.md

   - Build times for icon manifests are optimized to reuse what came before it and only account for new/updated items.

+You can view the [demo in action here](https://the0newhoknocks.github.io/prototype.icon-management/).

 ---

 ## Proposed Structure